eHealthAfrica/aether/README.md

 ## Deployment

-Set the `HOSTNAME` and `CAS_SERVER_URL` environment variables if you want to activate the UMS integration in each container.
+Set the `HOSTNAME` and `CAS_SERVER_URL` environment variables if you want to activate the CAS integration in each container.

 Set the `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` environment variables when starting the `aether-odk-module` to have ODK Collect submissions posted to Aether Kernel.